maneeshs/hybrid/index.md

 **Note**: Only users with the Superuser permission (`ops.admin`) can schedule and approve maintenance updates.

 1. Go to **ADMINISTRATION &gt; SYSTEM INFORMATION &gt; *Number* pending &gt; Manage Availability**.
-2. Expand the **Manage Available Update Windows** section.
+2. Navigate to the **Update Windows** section.
 3. Click **Add new**.
-4. Set your first availability window by selecting the frequency, duration, and start time for the window.
+4. Set your first update window by selecting the frequency, duration, and start time for the window.
-5. Optional: Select **Mark as preferred**, if you'd like to set your recurring availability window as a preferred time for deployments to be scheduled.
+5. Optional: Select **Mark as preferred**, if you'd like to set your recurring update window as a preferred time for deployments to be scheduled.
 Preferred windows are given priority, when possible.
 6. Click **Submit**.
 7. Repeat this process until you have met the minimum requirements for the weekly windows.

-### Setting unavailable maintenance windows
+### Setting blackout windows
 {: #blockpreapprovedmaintenance}

-You can choose to set specific unavailable update windows of time in which your environment is not available for non-disruptive maintenance updates.
+You can choose to set specific blackout windows of time in which your environment is not available for non-disruptive maintenance updates.
 For example, you might choose a high traffic weekend or holiday when you do not want to apply any maintenance to ensure that your applications are available for your users.

-You are required to set a minimum of 12 available hours in a week for a minimum of two days during each week.
-If you attempt to create an unavailable update window, you might not be able to save your changes if this new window would cause your system to drop below the weekly required minimum.
-In this case, you must first either remove some of the existing unavailable update windows or add more available update windows before you can save the new unavailable update window.
-See [Setting preapproved maintenance windows](index.html#preapprovedmaintenance) for more information.

 1. Go to **ADMINISTRATION &gt; SYSTEM INFORMATION &gt; *Number* pending &gt; Manage Availability**.
-2. Expand the **Manage Unavailable Update Windows** section.
+2. Navigate to the **Blackout Windows** section.
 3. Click **Add new**.
-4. Set your unavailable window by selecting the frequency, duration, and start time for the window.
+4. Set your blackout window by selecting the frequency, duration, and start time for the window.
 5. Click **Submit**.

+Blackout dates will require IBM approval, and the time it takes to gain approval will vary.
+When the requested blackout dates are approved, IBM will cancel any existing updates that are currently scheduled during the unavailable window.
+IBM will also create new records for these updates and schedule them outside the approved blackout dates.

 ### Scheduling and approving updates
 {: #scheduleandapprove}

-After you set your preapproved maintenance windows, non-disruptive updates will be automatically scheduled during those times.
+After you set your update windows, non-disruptive updates will be automatically scheduled during those times.
 Your explicit approval for these types of updates is not required.
 However, you can view the details for each maintenance update including what is being updated, how long the update will take, and when the update is scheduled.

 To view the details for a non-disruptive update, complete the following steps: